-Term Loan and Revolving Credit Facility
+2018 Term Loan and 2018 Revolving Credit Facility

-On June 13, 2018, the Company entered into a credit agreement ("Credit Agreement") with certain lenders.
-The Credit Agreement provides for borrowings of: (i) up to \$500 million in the form of a revolving line of credit ("Revolving Credit Facility") and (ii) \$900 million in the form of a term loan ("Term Loan").
-The proceeds of the Term Loan were used to fund a portion of the cash consideration for the Cavium acquisition, repay Cavium's debt, and pay transaction expenses in connection with the Cavium acquisition.
-The proceeds of the Revolving Credit Facility are intended for general corporate purposes of the Company and its subsidiaries, which may include, among other things, the financing of acquisitions, the refinancing of other indebtedness and the payment of transaction expenses related to the foregoing.
-On September 17, 2019, the Company drew down \$350 million on its Revolving Credit Facility to fund a portion of the cash consideration for the Aquantia acquisition.
-The outstanding balance of the Revolving Credit Facility was repaid on December 11, 2019.
-Following is further detail of the terms of the various debt agreements.
+On June 13, 2018, the Company entered into a credit agreement ("2018 Credit Agreement") with twelve lenders.
+The 2018 Credit Agreement provides for borrowings of: (i) up to \$500 million in the form of a revolving line of credit (the "2018 Revolving Credit Facility") and (ii) \$900 million in the form of a term loan (the "2018 Term Loan").
+The proceeds of the 2018 Term Loan were used to fund a portion of the cash consideration for the Cavium acquisition, repay Cavium's debt, and pay transaction expenses in connection with the Cavium acquisition.
+On December 7, 2020, the 2018 Revolving Credit Facility under the 2018 Credit Agreement was terminated and replaced by the 2020 Revolving Credit Facility.

-The Term Loan has a three-year term which matures on July 6, 2021 and has a stated floating interest rate which equates to reserve-adjusted LIBOR + 137.5 bps.
-The effective interest rate for the Term Loan was 4.060% as of February 1, 2020.
-The Term Loan does not require any scheduled principal payments prior to final maturity but does permit the Company to make early principal payments without premium or penalty.
-During the year ended February 1, 2020 the Company repaid \$300 million of the principal outstanding, and wrote off \$2.1 million of associated unamortized debt issuance costs.
-As of February 1, 2020, the Term Loan has \$450 million principal unpaid and outstanding.
-The Revolving Credit Facility has a five-year term and has a stated floating interest rate which equates to reserve-adjusted LIBOR + 150.0 bps.
-As of February 1, 2020, the full amount of the Revolving Credit Facility of \$500 million was undrawn and will be available for draw down through June 13, 2023.
-An unused commitment fee is payable quarterly based on unused balances at a rate that is based on the ratings of the Company's senior unsecured long-term indebtedness.
-This rate was 0.175% at February 1, 2020.
+The 2018 Term Loan has a three-year term which matures on July 6, 2021 and has a stated floating interest rate which equates to reserve-adjusted LIBOR plus a margin based on the Company's unsecured credit ratings.
+The effective interest rate for the 2018 Term Loan was 3.793% as of January 30, 2021.
+The 2018 Term Loan does not require any scheduled principal payments prior to final maturity but does permit the Company to make early principal payments without premium or penalty.
+During the year ended January 30, 2021 the Company repaid \$250 million of the principal outstanding, and wrote off \$0.7 million of associated unamortized debt issuance costs.